damianhakert/damianhakert.github.io/source/posts/2016-09-07-gitlab-special-event.html.md

 to production][post-ci-cd].
 To go faster you need to change from gatekeeping to enabling a conversation.

-This is why we’re excited to invite you to join us for a special event with GitLab’s CEO, Sid Sijbrandij.
-During this live event, Sid will share the future vision of GitLab Inc, CE, and EE, and the plan to build the new operating system for the modern developer using conversation driven development (CDD).
+This is why we’re excited to invite you to join us for a special event with GitLab’s CEO, [Sid Sijbrandij].
+During this live event, Sid will share the future vision of GitLab and the plan to build the new operating system for the modern developer using Conversation Driven Development (CDD).

 Everyone is encouraged to tune in, ask questions, and learn how to contribute.

 ## Join us for the live event from anywhere

 Join us for this special, digital event on Tuesday, September 13 at 1pm ET / 10am PT.
 GitLab’s CEO Sid Sijbrandij will give a special announcement and walk through the